AleksandrReznik/DNSdebugLogParser/README.md

 # DNSdebugLogParser
-parses DNS log file created by Windows DNS server and display statistics:
+Parses DNS log file created by Windows DNS server and display statistics:
      - number of DNS requests recieved from certain IP
      - list of FQDNs which each DNS client tried to resolve